 Trustees and Staff

-The Charity is governed by 7 Trustees and employs 2 members of staff; General Manager and Housing Manager.
+The Charity is governed by 7 Trustees and employs 2 members of staff; General Manager and Maintenance Supervisor.

 Simon is a Chartered Accountant living and working Colchester.
 During the day Simon is a partner at Scrutton Bland, and his experience in advising businesses leaves him well placed to serve on the Board of Trustees at Winsley’s.
 Outside of work, Simon is an active member of Round Table, and a Trustee and organising committee member for The Colchester Half Marathon.
 Previously Simon has acted as Treasurer to a local branch of a national charity, and has served as a Trustee of the world famous Maldon Mud Race.

 Hon Fellow London South Bank University, Doctor of the University of Essex

 For more than 18 years, until June 2002, David Priest was CEO and Managing Director of the Woods Air Movement group of Companies, a Marconi, (formerly GEC) subsidiary.
 Based in Colchester.
 His responsibilities included the American Fan Company in Ohio, USA and a number of subsidiary companies worldwide.

 David is an Honorary Fellow of the London South Bank University and a Doctor of the University of Essex where he is also a Member of Court and had previously been a member of Council.

 David became a Governor of the Colchester Institute in March 1986 and Board Member upon incorporation in 1993.
 He was appointed Chairman of the Board in March 2003, having previously served as Vice and then Deputy Chairman and remained Chairman until retirement from the Board in 2012.